 This page is dedicated to Dr. Robert J. Ostenson (“Dr. O“).
 The above portrait of Dr. O is by Leon Loard, which hangs at Trinity Presbyterian Church (PCA), in Montgomery, AL.

 Provided here are a number of sermons he preached while he was the senior pastor at Trinity Church (1974-1987).
-I (Roger) am digitizing the cassettes my Dad collected many years ago (and has since listened to dozens of times) that contain these sermons.
-As I digitize and edit them for clarity I will publish them here.
-This is an ongoing project.
+I (Roger) digitized the cassettes my Dad collected many years ago that contain these sermons.

 Dr. Ostenson Through a Young Boy’s Eyes: